RED BRIDGE TEAM

 Liz Pittinos, Project Manager

-Liz joined Red Bridge Group in 2020; since then she has had a project management and/or communications role in a majority of RBG’s projects.
+Liz joined Red Bridge Group in 2018; since then she has had a project management and/or communications role in many of RBG’s projects.
 Liz worked at the Golden Gate National Parks Conservancy from 2002-2016.
 She collaborated on communications, planning, events and fundraising for projects such as the Trails Forever initiative and the Golden Gate Bridge 75th Anniversary while providing primary executive support to the Conservancy’s Board of Trustees and CEO.
 In 2019 Liz coordinated logistics across a three-state team of artists and makers to bring a large-scale art installation to Burning Man in Nevada’s Black Rock Desert.
-From 2015 to 2017, Liz co-founded SF Porchfest, a free outdoor music festival, to the streets of San Francisco’s Mission District.
+In 2015 Liz co-founded SF Porchfest, a free outdoor community music festival in San Francisco’s Mission District.

 Liz Pittinos’ Resume